Cannes/25

 FSI Modern Greek Basic Course*

 *The FSI Modern Greek Course is a language program developed by the U.S. Foreign Service Institute to help diplomats and government employees learn Modern Greek for work in Greek-speaking countries.
 It focuses on practical communication skills and is designed to be self-instructive, meaning you can study independently.
-The course is free and publicly available online, but it may be more formal and less updated compared to modern language courses.
+The course is free and publicly available online, though it may be more formal and less up-to-date compared to modern language courses.
 Nonetheless, it’s a great option for building a solid foundation in Modern Greek.

 Podcast